Sumit Nagal: 2017: First ATP Challenger title

-2018: Struggle with form
+2018-2019: Struggle with form, Grand Slam debut

-Nagal started the year at the Maharashtra Open where he qualified for the main draw after beating compatriot Divij Sharan and Adrián Menéndez Maceiras but in the 1st round(of main draw) he lost to Ilya Ivashka 3–6, 3–6.
+In 2018, Nagal started at the Maharashtra Open where he qualified for the main draw after beating compatriot Divij Sharan and Adrián Menéndez Maceiras but in the first round he lost to Ilya Ivashka 3–6, 3–6.
 He lost his Davis Cup tie match to Zhang Ze 6–4, 6–1.
-Nagal made his Asian Games debut in 2018 edition, He competed in doubles event pairing with Ramkumar Ramanathan, They reached the Quarter-finals before losing to eventual silver medallists Alexander Bublik and Denis Yevseyev.
+Nagal made his Asian Games debut in 2018 edition.
+He competed in doubles event pairing with Ramkumar Ramanathan, where they reached the quarterfinals before losing to eventual silver medallists Alexander Bublik and Denis Yevseyev.
 Nagal failed to win a single match in the qualifying rounds of any Grand Slam events, he missed US Open due to an injury.
-He lost to compatriot Ramkumar Ramanathan in the 1st round of 2018 Shenzhen Longhua Open after qualifying from qualifying draw.
-He then lost to Saketh Myneni in the Quarter-finals of 2018 Bengaluru Open 6–4, 6–4.
-Nagal failed to reach final of any ITF or Challenger tournament at the end if the year.
+He lost to compatriot Ramkumar Ramanathan in the first round of 2018 Shenzhen Longhua Open after qualifying from qualifying draw.
+He then lost to Saketh Myneni in the quarterfinals of 2018 Bengaluru Open 6–4, 6–4.
+Nagal failed to reach final of any ITF or Challenger tournament at the end of the 2018 season.

-2019: Grand Slam tournament debut

-2019 proved to be breakthrough year for Nagal.
-At the 2019 US Open, Nagal qualified to make his grand slam main draw debut.
+The year 2019 proved to be the breakthrough season for Nagal.
+At the 2019 US Open, Nagal qualified to make his Grand Slam main draw debut.
 He faced Roger Federer in his opening round match.
 He lost the match but managed to take first set against the multiple grand slam champion.

 Later he reached his second career ATP challenger final at the Banja Luka Challenger.
 He lost the championship match to Dutch player Tallon Griekspoor.
 The next tournament he reached the final again at Buenos Aires Challenger.
 He won the title defeating local player Facundo Bagnis.
 This was his second challenger title and his first on clay.